 Effect of geotechnical conditions on the behavior, proportioning, and choice of foundation type; design of shallow and deep foundations; study of foundation case histories.
 Five hours a week for one semester, including lecture and discussion.
 Offered in the fall semester only.
 Prerequisite: Civil Engineering 357.

 C E 362M.
 Advanced Reinforced Concrete Design.

 Design of reinforced concrete buildings, including floor systems and structural walls.
-Five hours of lecture and supervised work a week for one semester.
+Three lecture hours a week for one semester.
 Prerequisite: Civil Engineering 331.

 C E 362N.
 Advanced Steel Design.